chrisvest/stormpot/package-info.md

-The contract of the {@link stormpot.Poolable#release()} method is to call the {@link stormpot.Slot#release(Poolable)} method on the slot object that the Poolable was created with.
-The Poolable that is taken as a parameter to release on Slot, is always the Poolable that is being released - the Poolable that was created for this very Slot.
-The Slot takes this parameter to sanity-check that the correct objects are being released for the correct slots, and to prevent errors that might arise from mistakenly releasing an object two times in a row.
+The contract of the {@link stormpot.Poolable#release()} method is to call the {@link stormpot.Slot#release(Poolable)} method on the slot object that the `Poolable` was created with.
+The `Poolable` that is taken as a parameter to release on `Slot`, is always the `Poolable` that is being released - the `Poolable` that was created for this very `Slot`.
+The `Slot` takes this parameter to sanity-check that the correct objects are being released for the correct slots, and to prevent errors that might arise from mistakenly releasing an object two times in a row.
 The simplest possible implementation looks like